garrettjoecox/toybox-cli/README.md

 Then just run `toybox start` while inside the new directory to start the live reload server.
 (It will reload the window upon saving files)

+## Pulling and Pushing
+As of 0.2.0, `toybox init` now adds the upstream remote for you, and also adds the commands `toybox pull` (pulls problems from HR's upstream remote), and `toybox push` (prompts for git commit message then pushes to your origin toy problems repo).

 ## Contributing

 See the [CONTRIBUTING Guidelines](https://github.com/garrettjoecox/toybox-cli/blob/master/CONTRIBUTING.md)